 The server's name is stored in the autoexec.ncf file.
 You can change the server name by editing the file.
-However, changing the server name in
+However, changing the server name in the autoexec.ncf file does not affect NDS[®] server objects.
+You must use NetWare Administrator to rename NetWare Server objects.

-Important: Be sure to use NetWare Administrator to update any references to the former server name in the Directory tree and in the timesync.cfg file.
+IMPORTANT: Be sure to use NetWare Administrator to update any references to the former server name in the Directory tree and in the timesync.cfg file.